• Skip to primary navigation

 Top tips to make perfect mashed potatoes

-• The smaller you dice the potatoes and the celery root, the shorter will be the cooking time.
+• The smaller you dice the potatoes, the shorter will be the cooking time.

 • If you don't want to use vegan butter and dairy-free milk, reserve the cooking water and use that instead.